 The treacherous climb up the snow-covered slopes has taken most of the day and drained my energy, so I’ll set up camp for tonight and begin my exploration in the morning.

 I’ve sent a radio message to home base, requesting a team be sent up to assist me.
 Our initial estimates regarding the scale of these ruins have proven horribly inaccurate.
-I was expecting something similar in size to a large Greek temple, but the maze I’ve begun to uncover boggles my senses with its enormity!
+The maze I’ve begun to uncover boggles my senses with its enormity!
 I must have charted at least five miles of twisted stone corridors today, and yet I’ve only explored a single path.
 I couldn’t count how many other passages and stairways I passed before reaching my first dead-end.

 I know this is beyond the scope of my mission, but I cannot help but comment on some of my observations and speculate their significance.
 There are no windows, shafts, or cracks to let in the sunlight, nor can I find a single torch bracket.
 Whoever built this labyrinth must have memorized the convoluted halls so as to find their way in the complete darkness.